 Both spouses appealed the lower court ruling that the company was worth $1.5 million on December 31, 2008 on a controlling, nonmarketable basis.
 The husband argued the business had no value, given its liabilities and limited assets.
 The wife argued for her expert’s original appraisal setting the value at more than $1.9 million.

-The wife’s expert used the capitalization of earnings method, relying solely on tax returns and audited financial statements from 2005 to 2008.
+The wife’s expert used the capitalization of earnings method, relying solely on tax returns and financial statement audits from 2005 to 2008.
 His $1.9 million value included:

 - A 10 percent discount for lack of marketability;